isaacimholt/Helpy_Search/README.md

 ## Configuration

-The `Helpy Config.txt` file configures the program's behavior with a simple language.
-You can open this file with notepad.
+The `Helpy Config.txt` file configures what urls will be opened.
+The program's behavior can be customized with some simple commands.

 ### Configuration Overview

 Helpy Search will interpret this file each time you press its activation hotkeys.
-It consists primarily of urls to be opened, optionally with regex matching and custom hotkeys.
+It consists of urls to be opened, optionally with regex matching and custom hotkeys.

 ### Simplest Example